lietu/OpenFanController/Software/README.md

 1. Clone this repository and navigate to `Software/Python` folder.
 2. Install Python dependencies by running `poetry install`
-3. Run the main application with `poetry run python webserver.py`
+3. Run the main application with `poetry run serve`
 4. Open `http://localhost:3000` to access the Web GUI
 <br><br>